 The Irony of Wendy’s Honey Butter Chicken Biscuits at $1.99

-It’s an exquisite dilemma, and a delicious irony.
+It’s an exquisite dilemma and a delicious irony.
 The producers have been progressively lured to go deeper and deeper into debt—and thereby finance more and more capacity—by lower and lower interest rates.
-Whomever did not want to borrow at 10%, surely was tempted at 9%.
+Whoever did not want to borrow at 10%, surely was tempted at 9%.
 And if not at 9%, then at 8%, etc.

 To people who think of the value of the dollar as the inverse of consumer prices, it appears there is indeed little problem with the dollar at all!